Drinking Water Testing – Private Citizen

 - Give them your barcode number and ask them to follow the prompts.

 Clients requiring assistance with the interpretation of results or advice on the correct course of action are to contact their local public health unit.

 Drinking water specimens are tested by the Membrane Filtration method for the microbiological indicators Total Coliform and Escherichia coli (E. coli) (method modified from MECP E3407: Membrane Filtration Method Using DC Agar for the Simultaneous Detection and Enumeration of Total Coliforms and Escherichia coli in Drinking Water).

 Public Health Ontario Laboratories hold a drinking water testing license (Ministry of the Environment, Conservation and Parks (MECP)) and drinking water tests, which are limited to the scope of testing, are accredited by the Canadian Association for Laboratory Accreditation Inc. (CALA) to ISO 17025.

 For general inquiries, please contact the PHO Laboratory Customer Service Centre.

 Samples are not tested for other contaminants, including chemical contaminants, and therefore may be unsafe to drink even if there is no significant evidence of bacterial contamination.
 Consult your local public health unit for more information about testing for other contaminants.

 It may be necessary to refer the sample to another licensed laboratory within the PHO laboratory system for testing, other than the laboratory to which the sample was initially submitted.
-Submission of a drinking water sample with the test requisition grants consent to the transfer of the sample to another PHO laboratory, if necessary.
+Submission of a drinking water sample with the test requisition means the submitter accepts Public Health Ontario’s accredited methodology and grants consent to the transfer of the sample to another PHO laboratory, if required.